k-belanger/interactive-form/README.md

     - credit card number is a number between 10 and 16
     - zipcode is a 5 digit number
     - cvv is a 3 digit number
-- On submit non-valid fields are indicated
+- On submit non-valid fields are indicated, if all fields are valid a success message is displayed.
 - When JavaScript is disable the other job field and all payment methods are displayed

 ## Exceeds Expectations:
 - The tshirt color option and label are hidden until a theme is selected.
-- Credit card section display different error messages depending on the type of error
+- Credit card section displays different error messages depending on the type of error
-    - if it's blank it reads "this field is required"
+    - if blank it reads "this field is required"
-    - if it's invald because it is not a number, or is too long / short, it reads "please enter a valid card number"
+    - if invald because it is not a number, or is too long / short it reads "please enter a valid card number"
 - Email field validation updates in real time as you type.

 <br/>
 <br/>
 *The project was built using plain JavaScript.
-No jQuery was used intentionally.
+No jQuery was used.